 6. The Doobie Brothers appearing on What's Happening!! in 1978

 There was no more impactful or memorable musical moment on prime-time TV in 1978 than the January two-episode arc on the wildly popular show What's Happening!! featuring The Doobie Brothers.
-From the classic "Which Doobie you be?" phone call to the moment Rerun was caught bootlegging the Doobie's show (he was dancing too hard, natch), the appearance made the made household names all across America.
+From the classic "Which Doobie you be?" phone call to the moment Rerun was caught bootlegging the Doobies' show (he was dancing too hard, natch), the appearance helped make the band a household name all across America.

 7. The album Minute by Minute